Bangladesh Air Force: After independence

 BAF MiG-21MF on display at BAF Base Bashar.
-The first supersonic fighter operated by BAF.
+The first supersonic fighter operated by the BAF.

 After independence, in November–December 1972, the BAF received a significant donation from the former USSR.
 Among the aircraft delivered were ten single-seat Mikoyan-Gurevich MiG-21MFs, two twin-seat Mikoyan-Gurevich MiG-21UMs, and twelve Mil Mi-8 utility helicopters.
 Later on, China also supplied some equipment.

-Apart from the aircraft of Kilo Flight, which were donated by India, most Pakistan Air Force aircraft grounded in Dhaka due to runway cratering by the Indian Air Force during the liberation war, were sabotaged before surrender.
+Apart from the aircraft of Kilo Flight, which were donated by India, most Pakistan Air Force aircraft grounded in Dhaka due to runway cratering by the Indian Air Force during the liberation war were sabotaged before surrender.
 Of these, four Canadair Sabres were also returned to service by Bangladeshi ground technicians in 1972.
-The Pakistan Air Force prior to 1971 had many Bengali pilots, air traffic controllers, technicians and administrative officers and the general Bengali representation in the Pakistan Air Force was around 15% (and 18% in the officer ranks) of the 25,000 odd manpower of the Pakistan Air Force in 1971, which although lower than their share in the population (50%) was much higher than the 6% numbers in the Army.
-Many of them distinguished themselves during the Bangladesh Liberation War, they provided the nascent Bangladesh Air Force with a good number of trained personnel.
+The Pakistan Air Force, prior to 1971, had many Bengali pilots, air traffic controllers, technicians, and administrative officers, and the general Bengali representation in the Pakistan Air Force was around 15% (and 18% in the officer ranks) of the 25,000-odd manpower of the Pakistan Air Force in 1971, which, although lower than their share in the population (50%), was much higher than the 6% numbers in the Army.
+Many of them distinguished themselves during the Bangladesh Liberation War; they provided the nascent Bangladesh Air Force with a good number of trained personnel.
 It had grown with the repatriation of the around 2,000 Air Force personnel from Pakistan in 1973 after the Simla Agreement.

-In 1977, some personnel of Bangladesh Air Force, led by Sergeant Afsar, attempted to stage a coup, which resulted in the deaths of 11 air force officers.
-After the mutiny was put down by the then Provost marshal Wing Commander M. Hamidullah Khan, TJ, SH, BP, President Ziaur Rahman even considered disbanding the Bangladesh Air Force, in favour of an army aviation wing.
+In 1977, some personnel of the Bangladesh Air Force, led by Sergeant Afsar, attempted to stage a coup, which resulted in the deaths of 11 air force officers.
+After the mutiny was put down by the then provost marshal, Wing Commander M. Hamidullah Khan, President Ziaur Rahman even considered disbanding the Bangladesh Air Force in favour of an army aviation wing.
 However, this plan did not go ahead.
-President Ziaur Rahman placed Hamidullah in charge of Command and Communication Control at the old Parliamentary building, present day Prime Minister's office.
-Hamidullah reorganized the Forces intelligence to directorate general level under the authority of the President.
+President Ziaur Rahman placed Hamidullah in charge of Command and Communication Control at the old parliamentary building, present day Prime Minister's office.
+Hamidullah reorganized the forces intelligence to the directorate general level under the authority of the president.
 Hence DGFI was born.

+A former MiG-21UB of the Bangladesh Air Force.

 Defence co-operation improved with Pakistan considerably under the government of Ziaur Rahman and the military regime of Hussain Muhammad Ershad in Bangladesh, which had grown more distant from its wartime ally India.
 Common concerns over India's regional meddling have influenced strategic co-operation leading to a gift of several squadrons of refurbished Shenyang F-6 fighter aircraft from Pakistan to the Bangladesh Air Force in the late 1980s.
 Bangladesh bought 8 MiG-29s from Russia in 1999 under Prime Minister Sheikh Hasina.

 The Bangladesh Air Force Academy (BAFA) received National Colours in 2003 from the then-Prime Minister Khaleda Zia.
-The Recruits' Training School (RTS) was awarded with BAF Colours by ex-Chief of Air Staff (AVM Fakhrul Azam) in 2004.
+The Recruits' Training School (RTS) was awarded BAF Colours by ex-chief of air staff (AVM Fakhrul Azam) in 2004.
 In 2017, the Bangladesh Air Force was awarded the Independence Day Award.